entekang/government_finance/README.md

 # A collection of the code that I made and collaborated on in the summer of 2021.
-# This was part of a research assistant position at the Dept. of Economics at the University of Toronto
+This was part of a research assistant position at the Dept. of Economics at the University of Toronto.
+I created scripts to help analyze expenditures of the Government of Canada